ElvaRivle/Blog/posts/Feign - Handle errors from the response body.md

     - If you decide to use cause as `Throwable`, create custom exceptions for each of the 10 API error cases
 2. That base exception should extend `FeignException`
 3. From regular decoder throw `BaseXYZApiException`, passing it either some custom message, or one of the 10 custom exceptions as cause
-4. From error decoder, call regular decoder by wrapping it in `try-catch` block
+4. From error decoder, call regular decoder by wrapping the call in `try-catch` block
 5. If `catch` block catches `BaseXYZApiException`, return it from error decoder.
 Otherwise, call <a href="https://github.com/OpenFeign/feign/blob/master/core/src/main/java/feign/codec/ErrorDecoder.java#L102" target="_blank">default error decoder</a> provided by Feign
+    - This default error decoder will return `FeignException` for all cases
 6. Only catch `FeignException` in service layer, not minding `BaseXYZApiException` or any of the 10 exceptions
 7. Configure Feign client appropriately